vmstio/docs/content/rules/bridges.md

 - In fact, there are a variety of backend issues when these stubs are followed, unfollowed, replied to, and so on, and their implementations don’t respond properly.
 - These instances are sometimes overloaded or limited by API issues.

-In general, vmst.io does not connect these servers or our users to these bridge services.
+In general, vmst.io does not connect to these services or our users to be accessed through these services.

 ## Twitter